-- Dull blades and missing teeth can also be an obstacle, so make sure to sharpen and replace these parts as needed.
+- Keep the equipment in good working order.
+Dull blades and missing teeth can be an obstacle to removing the stump.
+Sharpen and replace these parts as needed.

-- Carefully review the manufacturer’s instructions for the stump grinder.
+- As you figure out how to remove a tree stump, carefully review the manufacturer’s instructions for the stump grinder.
 Drive the teeth close to the stump and turn on the machine.

-- Keep the engine throttle in the slow position and raise the wheel of the grinder a few inches above the front edge of the stump with the brake lever.
+- Raise the cutting wheel of the grinder a few inches above the front edge of the stump with the brake lever.

-- Turn on the spinning cutting wheel and slowly lower it into the stump, allowing it to gnaw at the surface with sideways movement.
+- Turn on the spinning cutting wheel and slowly lower it onto the stump.
+Allow it to gnaw at the surface with sideways movement.

 - Raise the wheel and move the machine forward a few inches.
 Keep repeating this movement until you’ve dug well into the ground and have removed the stump.

-- For nature-filled areas, like the one shown here, plan to dig about four inches into the ground.
-Grassy areas will likely require a few extra inches of digging.
+- For stumps in more natural areas, plan to dig about four inches into the ground.
+Stumps in grassy spaces will likely require a few extra inches of digging.

 - To turn off the machine, start by lowering the engine speed, then flip the emergency switch to power down the motor.